zbisj/instagram-light/readme.md

 # Instagram Light

-* This project is a ligther version of .
+* This project is a ligther version of instagram.
 * The tech stack is as follows:

     - [React](https://reactjs.org/) (javascript library for building user interfaces or UI components.)